Author Jadranka Bokan

 German pf, ff and f sometimes change to p in English as in reif (ripe).
 Other examples: Pfeife (pipe), Apfel (apple), hoffen (hope), offen (open), Pfeffer (pepper), Pfennig (penny), helfen (help), Bischoff (bishop), Pflanze (plant), Griff (grip), Pfanne (pan), pflücken (pluck), Pflaster (plaster).

-Want to learn German with a well educated and trained tutor?
+Want to learn German with me?

 German z, tz, s and ss sometimes change to t in English as in beißen (bite).
 The same applies to: Wasser (water), sitzen (sit), Fuß (foot), besser (better), Katze (cat), Kessel (kettle), Glitzer (glitter), Salz (salt), Herz (heart), Zinn (tin).